strudel-science/strudel-kit/docs/getting-started/5-customize-taskflow.md

 TODO: Add image of preview with final planet images.

 Woohoo!
-You're done with customizations for now.
+You're done with task flow customizations for now.

 ## Next Steps